LorenvXn/Simple-web-server-example-ansible-and-containers-/loadbalancer/mysql/loadbalancer.md

 1 row in set (0.00 sec)
 ```

-Hosts are allowed to Mysql:
+Hosts that are allowed to Mysql:

 ```
 mysql>use mysql;